rendall/icebreakers/QUESTIONS.md

   * What fictional family would you be a member of?
   * What is your favorite television network?
   * What sport would you compete in if you were in the Olympics?
-  * Who is the better businessman or business woman and why?
-(Example: Justin Timberlake or Justin Bieber?)
   * What was the worst job you ever had?
   * You can have anyone fictional as your imaginary friend, who do you choose and why?
   * What would your superpower be and why?